 Best for: Anyone in a creative industry on days where you feel burnt out, unmotivated or underappreciated.

 The mental labour involved in being creative every day is something people outside of creative industries don’t fully understand.
 The Accidental Creative touches on subjects like inspiration, procrastination and career aspirations, with guests speaking on anything from mindfulness and mental health to leadership philosophies and business acumen.
-This podcast is ideal listening any time you’re feeling stuck.
+This advertising podcast is ideal listening any time you’re feeling stuck.
 One part creative and one part motivational speaker, host Todd Henry talks less about industry trends and how-tos, and more about practical life skills to keep you happy, healthy and motivated.